 INNOVATIVE PROJECT SUPPORT

 The Innovative Project Support Committee considers requests for innovative project support grants typically between $25,000 and $125,000 annually for projects that serve vulnerable and underserved older adults residing in Philadelphia County.
-Innovative project support develops, extends, tests, and evaluates approaches to what sometimes seem to be intractable challenges.
 Innovative initiatives should be more effective than, and should ultimately displace, prevailing approaches.

 Examples include but are not limited to: